jacobwessmark/APIradio/README.md

 # APIradio
+*(Developed as part of my studies at KYH in Malmö)*

-This Python script, developed as a school project, provides a convenient way to access and display radio station schedules in Sweden using the Sveriges Radio API.
+This Python script provides a convenient way to access and display radio station schedules in Sweden using the Sveriges Radio API.
 By selecting a station, users can see the program currently on air and the next five upcoming programs.

 Key Features: